uezo/WaifuOS/README.md

     Character Voice Service: voicevox
     Character Voice Speaker: 46

-    Are you sure to create 'みうな'? (y/n): y
+    Are you sure to create 'とうか'? (y/n): y

     Creating your waifu...
     ✅ Character Prompt